Duke of Edinburgh

 Evergreen has achieved both Bronze and Silver Award from Eco-Schools across both sites which has been a great collaborative effort from both staff and students.
 Two displays from the Brittain Lane Site have even been put on the Eco-schools website because the assessor was so pleased with them! (see below)

-In Art lessons, Wren class have focused on the environment and recycling.
+In Art lessons, Wren Group have focused on the environment and recycling.
 They were inspired to create their art installation (pictured below), from a piece of art titled, “Where Does the Rubbish Go?” which used bottle tops to make a scenic landscape and old plastic bottles to create a sea creature.

 The purpose of creating their display was to show that, with a little creativity, ‘rubbish’ can be reused and re-loved whilst raising awareness of plastic pollution in our oceans.
 Pupils in Evergreen are very eco-friendly and are particularly motivated during lessons that touch on environmental issues.